ilcato/homebridge-fibaro-home-center/docs/security-system.md

          fibaro.setGlobalVariable("SecuritySystem", "Disarmed")
        ```

-+ Scene must have flag `Do not stop scene when alarm breached` checked.
++ Scene must have flag `Do not stop scene when alarm breached` checked, in recent versions it's `Allow to run when alarm breached`.